 Steve Moore has more than 35 years of experience leading operations and engineering organizations and programs.
-He leads the firm’s Navy and Marine Corps Headquarters and Operations account and is based in Norfolk, Virginia.
-He recently relocated from Booz Allen’s Tampa office where he spent 7 years leading the firm’s business with U.S. Central Command, U.S. Southern Command, and the U.S. Special Operations Command.
+Based in Riyadh, he leads client work in the Middle East.
+He previously led the firm’s Navy and Marine Corps Headquarters and Operations account in Norfolk, Virginia.
+Prior to that, he spent 7 years heading up the firm’s business with U.S. Central Command, U.S. Southern Command, and the U.S. Special Operations Command in Tampa, Florida.

-Steve supports information operations and live, virtual, constructive, and immersive training initiatives.
+Steve has technical expertise managing information operations and live, virtual, constructive, and immersive training initiatives.
 He helps clients meet mission objectives by leveraging his expertise in joint training and exercises, information operations, and modeling and simulation.
 He also draws on his experience in strategy and policy development and innovative business model development.

 Selected for Senior Executive Service at age 35, Steve served as deputy director of the Joint Warfighting Center in Suffolk, Virginia from 1997 to 2005.
 He also worked as a program manager and technical director at Imagery and Mapping Agency/Defense Mapping Agency, which is now the National Geospatial-Intelligence Agency.
 Steve also worked at the Naval Supply Systems Command.
 In 2005, Steve earned the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award.

 Steve earned a B.S. in industrial engineering from Iowa State University, an M.S. in national resources strategy (information warfare) from the National Defense University, and an M.B.A. from George Mason University.